 - Cool on cooling rack for 10 minutes.

 - Enjoy!
-These delicious cookies pair well with a Breakfast Brown Ale!
+These delicious cookies pair well with a Breakfast Brown Ale or a chocolate porter!

-Do you make your own spent grain recipes and have any tips to share?
+Still you make your own spent grain recipes and have any tips to share?
 Do you have other questions about using spent grain for the BrewTogether Community?
 Leave a comment below or post in the forums!
+The BrewTogether Community is made up of an awesome group of homebrewers around the world that are always supportive and happy to help answer your questions!

 Thank you for reading!
-If you like this article and video, it would mean the world to us if you would share it with your friends using the social media share buttons below.
+If you like this article, please share it with your friends using the social media share buttons below!
+We need your help getting the word out about BrewTogether!

 Affiliate Disclosure: BrewTogether is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 BrewTogether is also a participant in an affiliate program with MoreBeer, our favorite online homebrewing equipment/ingredients retailer.
 Some of the links in this article are affiliate links, which means that if you choose to make a purchase after clicking the link, I will earn a small commission at no additional cost to you.
 Please feel free to reach out with questions.
 Thank you for your support!